premaman10/DSA/README.md

 # DSA
- This repo contains DSA problems.
+ This repo contains Data Structure and Algorithms related problems.